-The Associate Degree Nursing Program is approved and accredited by the Bureau for Post-Secondary Private Education (BPPE) and accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The Bachelors of Science in Nursing Program is approved and accredited by the Bureau for Post-Secondary Private Education (BPPE), and accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 This program is designed to meet and exceed the requirements and standards of the above agencies.